 Summer is approaching, the temperatures are hitting the 80s, and it’s that time of year when the sprogs need water.
 We have plenty of beaches, pools, and springs, but a favorite is the water parks with the kids.
 With Wet n Wild’s closure, the most obvious choice might be Volcano Bay, but only if you want to drop $80 per person to enter.
 It’s the newest park in the area and the busiest.
 I am going to wait till the buzz dies down for this one.

 Or, you could go to one of the two Disney Water Parks.
 Typhoon Lagoon and Blizzard Beach.
 Entry to each of these costs $65 per person and includes parking.
-There are also Florida Resident specials and an Annual Water Park Pass for only $130.
+Florida Resident specials and an Annual Water Park Pass for only $130 are also available.

 Failing this, as you search for options, you might come across Coco Key Water Park, a much lesser-known, smaller park on International Drive.
 It’s a resort (well, sort of) with a small water park at the back.
 Coming in at $30 per person is an option to consider.